WarwickAI/gpt3-exams/2019/Question 4.md

 }
 ```

 (6/12) - Codex does not like to give short answers.
 Missing method on User to create MoneyPot object.
 MoneyPot has no getPasscode() method.
 Passcode should be generated rather than given.
-MoneyPot object checks for passcode too much.
+MoneyPot object checks for passcode too much. getBalance() has no password check, password checking is wrong in MoneyPot

 With $T=0.4$ and $n=4$: